 How can an Antivirus program affect your Database Performance

-Protecting your server with an antivirus is a must, but unfortunately it will simultaneously slow your database and application down.
+Protecting your server with antivirus is a must, but unfortunately, it will simultaneously slow your database and application down.

 “Note: Before you start excluding anything, you need to keep in mind that changing any default security settings could be risky, and you should consult with your IT specialist.”